platformsh/platformsh-docs/quick-start-guide/001-mastering-the-basics.rst

 .. figure:: /quick-start-guide/images/ui-setup.png
   :alt: Platform Setup

-  The first time you access the :doc:`/platform-components/platform-interaction-methods/001-platform-web-ui`, you'll see the project setup wizard which helps you to configure your project.
+  The first time you access the :ref:`platform_ui`, you'll see the project setup wizard which helps you to configure your project.

 Choose a name for your project (this could be the domain of the site you are working on) and then choose a starting point: